charlieargue/multi-cart/NEW-README.md

 * then **react** & a <u>mocked</u> GraphQL backend (for rapid UI development, using Next.js' public api pages)
 * and finally **react** & a <u>serverless</u> backend (with Terraform+AppSync+DynamoDB+Cognito)

-In addition to building the app, I also strove to include the latest web development **best practices and tools**, that I had been wanting to learn and use for a long time, such as using:
+While building the app, I strove to include the latest web development **best practices and tools**, that I had been wanting to learn and use for a long time.

-- React (urql, formik, redux, Context, etc.)
-- nx mono-repo (shared libraries)
-- Chakra-UI
-- Storybook
-- Jest
-- Cypress
-- Next.js
-- Terraform
-- AWS (AppSync, Cognito, DynamoDB, etc.)
-- etc.

 I also did my best to keep things as **Production-ready** as I could, for instance with multiple environments and safe secrets management, as well as keeping the project **Team-ready** as well, so that other contributors could jump right in and pitch in development into the CICD workflows.